 Amrish Puri has also made his mark in Telgu, Tamil and Kannada movies.
 He worked in one Malayalam movie 'Kalapani' where also he showed his excel.
 In punjabi film named Chan Pardesi he played the role of a landlord villain.
 He also played some of the Telegu films named as Jagadeka Veerudu Athiloka Sundari, Major Chandrakanth, Aditya-369, Kondaveeti Donga, Aswamedham, Aakhari Poratam, etc. His Kannada films include Simhada Mari Saniya, Subbi Subbaka Suvalali, Love and few other movies.
-He made his mark in two of his films named Dalapathi by Mani Ratnam
+He made his mark in two of his films named Dalapathi by Mani Ratnam and 'Baba' by Rajnikanth.

 Awards and Honours to Amrish Puri